Carnivorous Plants Website

 The structure of the mesophyll of the Venus flytrap leaves is more like that of aquatic plants....

 3) Venus flytrap is very tolerant of flooding condition - possibly implying an Aldrovanda-like, aquatic ancestor.
-It is known that the Venus flytraps grow underwater for a few months without any harm.
-The Venus flytraps catch prey in the water, no sweat.
+It is known that the Venus flytraps grow underwater for many months (I tried almost one year) without any harm.
+The Venus flytraps catch prey in the water, without any trouble.
 Hurricanes and violent storms go through North Carolina every year, flooding the region where Dionaea grows.
 I assume it's been like this for the past 50 million years.

 4) Aldrovanda seems to share more common reproductive features with Drosera than does Dionaea.